WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 nav_order: 2
 ---
 # Causemos
-Causemos is the main HMI for the World Modelers program, built and maintined by Uncharted Software.
+Causemos is the main HMI for the World Modelers program, built and maintained by Uncharted Software.
-It is an ecosystem consists of Causemos web application plus a suite of services and utilities.
+It is an ecosystem that consists of Causemos web application plus a suite of services and utilities.
 The essential ones for handling unstructured data are:
 - Atlas [Initial setup, schemas and mappings](https://github.com/uncharted-causemos/atlas)
 - Anansi [Knowledge ingestion and incremental assembly](https://github.com/uncharted-causemos/anansi)
 - Causemos [Causemos web app](https://github.com/uncharted-causemos/causemos)

-BYOD - Requires the infrastructure parts:
+BYOD (Bring Your Own Documents, for workflow W5) - Requires the infrastructure parts:
 - [Causemos clustering infrastructure](https://github.com/uncharted-causemos/slow-tortoise)

 Recommendation/curation - optional: